Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 There are some other subtleties in identifying the averaged dilaton scattering amplitude $\bar{\alpha}$ and $\tilde{a}$-function.
 As mentioned at the end of section \ref{localr}, $\tilde{a}$-function is a function of the running coupling constants alone and does not depend on the energy scale $\mu$ explicitly, while it is not immediately obvious whether the averaged dilaton scattering amplitude $\bar{\alpha}$ can be written as a function of the running coupling constants alone and does not depend on the energy scale in addition.

-Indeed, if we truncate the computation at order $\mathcal{O}(\mathcal{B}^2)$ as was done in \cite{Luty:2012ww} and use the leading order Zamolodchikov metric, the averaged dilaton scattering amplitude $\bar{\alpha}$ is nothing but the averaged $c$-function discussed in section \ref{moron}.
+Indeed, if we truncate the computation at order $\mathcal{O}(\mathcal{B}^2)$ as was done in \cite{Luty:2012ww} and use the leading order Zamolodchikov metric, the averaged dilaton scattering amplitude $\bar{\alpha}$ is nothing but the averaged $c$-function discussed in section \ref{moron} (by assuming that the energy-momentum tensor used there was suitably improved).
 Thus it may seem more natural to identify the dilaton scattering amplitudes with the averaged $c$-function.
 As discussed in section \ref{moron}, however, the averaged $c$-function is known to depend on the trajectory of the renormalization group flow, which is equivalent to our concern that the averaged dilaton scattering amplitude $\bar{\alpha}$ is not a function of the running coupling constants alone, but it may depend on the energy scale $\mu$ separately or on the renormalization group trajectory.